Savarana-Datta/deepsearch/README.md

 # deepsearch
-A replica of openai deepsearch
+A replica of openai deepsearch.

 # To get the gradio link
+- Fill the .env file.
 ```
 pip install -r requirements.txt
 ```